 Oliver Gutfleisch has published more than 460 papers in refereed journals, and has given more than 250 invited talks.
-In 2011 he was an IEEE Magnetics Society Distinguished Lecturer on the topic of Magnet Materials for Energy.
+In 2011, he was an IEEE Magnetics Society Distinguished Lecturer on the topic of Magnet Materials for Energy.
 He is on the Intl.
 Advisory Committees of JEMS, of the Int.
 Workshop on Rare Earth Permanent Magnets and their Applications and of the Magnetic Refrigeration Intl.
 Working Party.
 He served on the IEEE Magnetics Society AdCom (2011-2013).
 He was EU ERAMIN (Network on the Industrial Handling of Raw Materials for European Industries) advisor on substitution, a member of the EU ERECON (European Rare Earths Competency Network) and is on the REIA (Rare Earth Industry Association) Technical Committee and chairs the DGM Expert Committee Functional Materials.
 He coordinated the State of Hesse LOEWE Excellence Program Response from 2014-2017.
 He did hold visiting fellowships and Professorships at CNRS Grenoble, NIMS Tsukuba, Imperial College London, Chinese Academy of Science NIMTE Institute in Ningbo and University of Parma.
 In April 2017 he was awarded an EU ERC Advanced Grant (Cool Innov) and in September 2018 he received the Prize of the German Materials Society (DGM Prize 2018).
-He is the speaker of the DFG Cooperate Research Center 270 Hommage Hysteresis Design of Magnetic Materials for Efficient Energy Conversion.
+He is the speaker of the DFG Cooperate Research Center 270 HoMMage - Hysteresis Design of Magnetic Materials for Efficient Energy Conversion.
 He was elevated to IEEE Fellow in 2020, received the REPM 2021 achievement award and is running the external Max-Planck Research Group De Magnete at MPI for Iron Research Düsseldorf since October 2020.
 He will join Acta Materialia and Scripta Materialia as an Associate Editor from January 1, 2023.

 - Material Science for Energy Systems